rolandgnm/xyz-clothing/README.md

-Remember clone the repo and install dependencies.
+Remember to clone the repo and install dependencies.

+_
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts